-2. Try the, ‘Will my slides cause death?' test.
+Try the, ‘Will my slides cause death?' test:

-If you find yourself answering ‘YES’ to these questions, then there is a good chance you have been relying on your slide deck to carry you as a presenter, rather than simply as a visual aid to highlight the key messages for your audience.
-You may have great technical skill in designing visual aids, but it may well be at the expense of developing your ability to communicate with your audience, and to properly connect with your audience.
+If you find yourself answering ‘YES’ to these questions, then there is a good chance you have been relying on slides to carry you as a presenter, rather than simply as a visual aid to highlight the key messages for your audience.
+You may have great technical skill in designing visual aids, but it may well be at the expense of connecting properly with your audience.

 What is the purpose of slides?
 What should they look like?

-So, I have listed my 10 tips for designing slides to help you set yourself up to be a powerful presenter who uses your slides as an aid to influence your audience to your way of thinking.
+I have listed my 10 tips for designing slides to help you to be a powerful presenter who uses slides as an aid to engage and influence your audience.

 Top 10 tips for designing beautiful slides!

-- Replace words with pictures as much as possible.
-Use www.istockphotos.com for pictures and pay for your images
+5. Replace words with pictures as often as possible.